-At the request of the recipient, the issuing agency or on the court's own initiative, parking citations may be dismissed by the court only as prescribed by this Rule, subject to the issuing agency's or the court's authority to re-issue the citation to another party.
+At the request of the recipient, the issuing agency or on the court's own initiative, parking citations may be dismissed or amended and then reissued to another party.

-- (1) Requests for dismissal must be presented by the recipient or interested third-party within a reasonable time, but in no event more than one year, from issuance of the parking citation. - (2) Requests for dismissal may be made in writing by mail (or equivalent form of delivery), electronic means, or in-person. - (3) A recipient or interested third-party need not pay the bail or post security pending resolution of a request for dismissal.
+- (1) Requests for dismissal must be presented by the recipient or interested third-party within a reasonable time, but in no event more than one year, from issuance of the parking citation. - (2) Requests for dismissal may be made in writing by mail (or equivalent form of delivery), electronic means, or in-person. - (3) A recipient or interested third-party need not pay the fine or post security pending resolution of a request for dismissal.
 If the request is denied, the recipient must then proceed in accordance with SLR 17.015.
 On open, pending cases, the date the request is denied will be deemed to be the issuance date of the challenged parking citation for purposes of applying SLR 17.015.